iterative/dvc/README.md

 # Installation

-DVC could be installed via the Python Package Index (PyPI).
+Today DVC could be installed only via the Python Package Index (PyPI).

 To install using pip:
 ```bash
 pip install dvc
 ```

+In the future, in addition to the python packages, a separate system depended packages will be provided: Mac OS X and Windows installer.
+It will help to reduce dependency to Python language.

 # Cloud configuration